Nashik district: Ancient

-In 250 CE the Abhiras under Ishwarasena displaced the Sathavahanas, and patronized Buddhist works near Nashik.
-In the west of the district ruled the Traikutakas, whose name derives from Trikuta Hill.
-Inscriptions of the kings Indradatta, Dahrasena and Vyaghrasena.
+In 250 CE the Abhiras under Ishwarasena displaced the Satavahanas, and patronized Buddhist works near Nashik.
+In the west of the district ruled the Traikutakas, whose name derives from Trikuta Hill, where inscriptions of the kings Indradatta, Dahrasena and Vyaghrasena are found.
 During Vyaghrasena's reign, the Traikutakas were feudatories of the Vakatakas.
 The Vakatakas then took over Nashik and ruled it until their downfall around the turn of the 6th century CE.
-Afterwards, the Vishnukundin ruler Madhavavarman extended his rule to Nashik.
+Afterwards, Vishnukundin ruler Madhavavarman extended his rule to Nashik.

 In 550 however, the Vishnukundinas were displaced by the Kalachuris of Mahishmati.
 Coins of Kalachuri king Krishnaraja have been found in Nashik district.
-However the Kalahchuris under Buddharaja were defeated by the Chalukyas under Mangalesha, and were made feudatories of them.
+However the Kalahchuris under Buddharaja were defeated by the Chalukyas under Mangalesha, and were made their feudatories.
 Under his successor Pulakeshin II, Nashik was formally annexed into the Chalukya empire.
-Several scholars have claimed that Xuanzang met Pulakeshin in what is now Nashik district.
+Several scholars have claimed Xuanzang met Pulakeshin in what is now Nashik district.
 After the defeat of the Kalachuris, the Chalukyas assigned the Sendrakas to govern southern Gujarat and Khandesh, including Nashik.
 When Pulakeshin II was killed by the Pallavas, his son Vikramaditya II appointed his brother Jayasimha to govern Nashik.

-During the 7th and 8th centuries, Nashik was ruled by a feudal family who claimed descent from Harischandra.
+During the 7th and 8th centuries, Nashik was ruled by a feudal family who claimed descent from Harishchandra.
 However this family was overthrown by the Rashtrakutas under Dantidurga.
 Afterwards, the Rashtrakutas held this territory and there are records of land grants to Brahmins from king Govinda III.
 The Rashtrakutas eventually became weak and were replaced by the Western Chalukyas.

 The Seuna dynasty, or Yadava dynasty, originated around Nashik, with their first ruler, Dridhapahara, ruling from Srinagara, now in Nashik district.
 His successor Seunachandra lent his name to the country, Seunadesha, and his empire extended from Nashik to Devagiri.
 In Anjaneri near Nashik ruled a minor branch of the Yadavas.
-Originally feudatories of the Western Chalukyas, the Yadavas expanded their empire far, defeating the Kakakiyas, Paramaras and other foes, and shifted their capital to Devagiri.
+Originally feudatories of the Western Chalukyas, the Yadavas expanded their empire, defeating the Kakakiyas, Paramaras and other foes, and shifted their capital to Devagiri.